MelikaWorks/sharepoint-project-server-pmo/README.md

 The `screenshots` folder contains selected and sanitized screenshots illustrating key aspects of the system, including:

-- Project Center and portfolio views
+- Project Center and portfolio-level views
 - Project-level dashboards and timelines
 - Custom PWA views and governance controls
 - Resource and cost-related configurations

-Screenshots are intentionally limited to highlight structure and design rather than expose operational data.
+Screenshots are intentionally limited to highlight system structure and design, rather than expose operational or sensitive data.

 ---

 ## Reporting and Analysis

-Detailed explanations of reporting logic and progress analysis can be found in:
+Detailed explanations of the reporting structure and progress analysis are provided in the following documents:

 - `reports-and-insights/reports-overview.md`
 - `reports-and-insights/kpi-and-progress-analysis.md`

-These documents focus on how insights were derived and used for decision-making, not on raw data or metrics.
+These documents focus on how insights were derived and applied to support decision-making, rather than on raw data or metrics.

 ---

 ## Lessons Learned

-Practical insights gained from operating the system in a real enterprise environment are documented in:
+Practical insights gained from operating the system in a real enterprise environment are documented in the following files:

 - `reports-and-insights/lessons-learned.md`
 - `lessons-learned.md`

-These reflections highlight governance, adoption, and analytical lessons rather than tool limitations.
+These reflections focus on governance, user adoption, and analytical considerations, rather than tool-specific limitations.

 ---

 ## Troubleshooting Approach

-A high-level overview of the troubleshooting methodology and problem-solving mindset used throughout the project is available in:
+A high-level overview of the troubleshooting methodology and problem-solving mindset applied throughout the project is available in:

 - `architecture-and-design/troubleshooting-notes.md`

-Step-by-step fixes and internal references are intentionally excluded.
+Detailed, step-by-step fixes and internal references are intentionally excluded from this public repository.

 ---